KoyuncuSinan/news-landing-page/README.md

 ## Acknowledgements
 This project was created for a challenge and was inspired by various tech news websites.
 Special thanks to the creators of React, Next.js, TailwindCSS, and Material UI for providing excellent tools for building web applications.

+Note: It's fully optimized for only 375px and 1280px because of the challenge requirements.